pushkardps/Predictive_Analytics_For_Business/README.md

 ### Project 5: A/B Testing

 A chain of coffee shops is considering launching a new menu.
-You will design and analyze an A/B test and write up a recommendation on whether the chain should introduce the new menu.
+Design and analyze an A/B test and write up a recommendation on whether the chain should introduce the new menu.

 - Project 5: [A/B Test a New Menu Launch](https://github.com/pushkardps/Predictive_Analytics_For_Business/blob/master/P5/p5-AB-Testing.pdf)